 The Sunday Tribune Photo Archive – An Introduction

 In 2011 in Dublin city centre, Nicholas Carolan and Brian Doyle of the Irish Traditional Music Archive spotted a skip outside the offices of the Sunday Tribune.
 The newspaper was closing down and in the skip were thousands of photos in clearly labelled brown A4 envelopes.
-Carolan and Doyle and another staff member, Grace Toland, rescued the music and arts photos before the skip was taken away that day, stored the traditional music ones in the Archive, and suggested that I keep the others in case they could be used in the Journal of Music
+Carolan and Doyle and another staff member, Grace Toland, rescued the music and arts photos before the skip was taken away that day, stored the traditional music ones in the Archive, and suggested that I keep the others in case they could be used in the Journal of Music.

 The photos cover classical, jazz, pop, rock, theatre, dance and opera in Ireland in the 1980s and 90s.
 In recent months, I finally had a chance to look through them all and have included here a selection of 24.
 Together, they provide a fascinating glimpse into musical life in the 1980s and 90s in Ireland.
 We plan to publish more selections in the future.
 Should you have further information about these photographs, please email editor@journalofmusic.com.

-30 Years of Questions in One Hour: An Interview with Martin Hayes
+Continue reading30 Years of Questions in One Hour: An Interview with Martin Hayes

 A recording of a public interview with fiddle player Martin Hayes, conducted by Journal of Music editor Toner Quinn at Fleadh Cheoil na hÉireann 2024.